-First Name: Ben

-Last Name: Rasmussen

-Utah

-No change from website.

-Two points of contact for issues related to the Compact in my state are:

-Ben Rasmussen, ben.rasmussen@schools.utah.gov, 801-538-7835 Secondary - Kirin McInnis, kirin.mcinnis@schools.utah.gov, 801-538-7699

-Utah continues to advocate for military families and approved 19 new purple star schools.
+First Name: Ben Last Name: Rasmussen I am the Compact Utah Commissioner for: The membership of the No change from website. state's MIC3 council consists of the following: Two points of contact Ben Rasmussen, ben.rasmussen@schools.utah.gov, 801-538for issues related to the 7835 Secondary - Kirin McInnis, kirin.mcinnis@schools.utah.gov, Compact in my state 801-538-7699 are: Accomplishments: Utah continues to advocate for military families and approved 19 new purple star schools.
 Utah was the first state to adopt the new teacher licensure compact, which also benefits military families.

-The state council met on April 12, 2023.
+Activities: The state council met on April 12, 2023.
+Presentations: N/A

-N/A